shea08/shea08.github.io/street.md

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/360.jpg" alt="Ben's 360 Photography">

 I am a <a href="https://www.google.com/streetview/contacts-tools"> Street View Trusted Photographer</a>.
 My 360° images have been viewed over 1.3 million times.
 My product is for people who believe that their location must be seen.
-I am available to be hired in Minot and the surrounding areas.
+I am available to be hired in Ogden, Utah and the surrounding areas.
 I can publish to Google Street View and link to your Google Business listing.

 Please <a href="m.me/360ben">contact me</a> to discuss a quote and schedule.